 While it is clear that the expression derives from conjoined twins, we don't really know whether they were real or imagined and, if real, who they were.
 A pair of contenders from England are The Biddenden Maids.

 In the English village of Biddenden, Kent, an annual dole of food and drink is made to the poor every Easter.
-Accounts vary on how long this has been going on but claims are made that it began after the death of conjoined twin sisters, who were born in Biddenden in 1100.
+Accounts vary on how long this has been going on but claims are made that it began after the death of conjoined twin sisters born in Biddenden in 1100.
 Records show that the annual distribution is known to have taken place since at least 1605 and that, since at least 1775, the dole has included Biddenden cakes.
 These are hard biscuits that contain an image of twins, joined at the hip and shoulder.

 As with many old English folk traditions, it is impossible to separate fact from folklore and almost every aspect of the Biddenden Maids story is a source of dispute.
 Nevertheless, they are a pair of well-known twins who were 'joined at the hip'.
 Whether they were well-known in Pasadena in 1963 is a moot point.
 All the early figurative uses of the phrase are American and whoever coined it may just have been making a general, non-specific reference to conjoined twins.
 Sadly, until more evidence emerges, this is one of those phrases where we have to say, 'we just don't know'.